 Response to Intervention

-Response to Intervention (RtI) is a multi-tiered approach to the early identification and support of students with learning needs in the area of reading.
-The RtI process in District 27 begins with high-quality instruction and universal screening of all children (K-5) general education classroom.
+Response to Intervention (RtI) is a three-tiered approach to the identification and support of students with learning needs in the area of reading.
+The RtI process begins with high-quality instruction and universal screening of all children (K-5).
 Struggling learners are provided with interventions at increasing levels of intensity to improve their rate of learning.
 Progress is closely monitored to assess both the learning rate and level of performance of individual students.
-Educational decisions about the intensity and duration of interventions are based on individual student response to instruction.
-RtI is designed for use when making decisions in both general education and special education, creating a well-integrated system of instruction and intervention guided by child outcome data.

 Tier 1: High-Quality Classroom Instruction, Screening, and Group Interventions

-Within Tier 1, all students receive high-quality, scientifically based instruction provided by teachers within the general education classroom.
-All students are screened three times per year to establish an academic baseline and to identify struggling learners who need additional support in the area of reading.
-Students identified as being "at risk" through multiple data points (universal screenings, results on state- or district-wide tests, teacher reports, etc.) may receive accommodations during the school day in the regular classroom.
-During that time, student progress may be monitored using a validated screening system such as a curriculum-based measurement.
-At the end of a determined period, students showing progress are generally dismissed from the Tier 1 intervention.
+Students are screened three times per year to identify learners who need additional support in the area of reading.
+Students identified as being "at risk" through multiple data points may receive accommodations during the school day in the regular classroom.
+During that time, student progress is monitored.
 Students not showing adequate progress are moved to Tier 2.

 Tier 2: Targeted Interventions

-Students not making adequate progress in the regular classroom in Tier 1 are provided with increasingly intensive instruction matched to their needs on the basis of levels of performance and rates of progress.
-Intensity varies across group size, frequency and duration of the intervention.
+Students are provided with increasingly intensive instruction matched to their needs.
 These services and interventions are provided in small-group settings in addition to instruction in the general curriculum.
-Students who continue to show too little progress at this level of intervention are then considered for more intensive interventions as part of Tier 3.
+During this time, student progress is closely monitored.
+Students who do not show appropriate progress are then considered for more intensive interventions as part of Tier 3.

 Tier 3: Intensive Interventions